Planning for Social Sustainability Master Class

 Increasing housing affordability in NSW

-In 2012 presentation at a NEERG Seminar, Jenny Rudolph, Director, Elton Consulting, was asked to provide an overview and comment on the State Environmental Planning Policy (Affordable Housing Rental Housing) (AHSEPP).
+At the NEERG Seminar, Jenny Rudolph, Director, Elton Consulting, was asked to provide an overview and comment on the State Environmental Planning Policy (Affordable Housing Rental Housing) (AHSEPP).

 Secrets of effective consultation – Communications and Engagement Master Class

-Brendan Blakeley, Associate Director and consultation expert from Elton Consulting shared some of his personal tips and experiences in a Master Class: ‘Secrets of effective consultation’.
+Brendan Blakeley, Director and consultation expert from Elton Consulting shared some of his personal tips and experiences in a Master Class: ‘Secrets of effective consultation’.

 Held as part of the Northern Territory October Business Month, participants from the government and private sector were treated to a jam-packed event of consultation insights and working examples from Brendan.